nilgaar/show_playwright/README.md

 ### Best Practices

-I always stick to the framework best practices of the automation framwork I'm working with.
+I always stick to the framework best practices of the automation framework I'm working with.

-In the case of PLaywright:
+In the case of Playwright:

-1. **Test user-visible behavior** : I always verify that the user-facing behaviour is correct, but I use to do it along with data-verification, like with the login: I checked that the user gets into the dashboard or receives an error, but also the response code of the backend, to be sure both are aligned.
+1. **Test user-visible behavior**: I always verify that the user-facing behavior is correct, but I use to do it along with data-verification, like with the login: I checked that the user gets into the dashboard or receives an error, but also the response code of the backend, to be sure both are aligned.

-2. **Make tests as isolated as possible**: Crucial in any testing framwwork.
+2. **Make tests as isolated as possible**: Crucial in any testing framework.
 Check.

-3. **Avoid testing third-party dependencies** : Nothing like this camse accross at the moment.
+3. **Avoid testing third-party dependencies**: Nothing like this came across at the moment.

-4. **Testing with a database**: This is part of the _Room for Improvement_
+4. **Testing with a database**: This is part of the _Room for Improvement_.

-5. **Use locators** & **Generate locators**: In all cases I tried to use the most simple, yet robust locators, trying to avoid filters, XPATHs or complex CSS selectors.
+5. **Use locators** & **Generate locators**: In all cases, I tried to use the most simple, yet robust locators, trying to avoid filters, XPaths, or complex CSS selectors.
    In some cases, using the _codegen locator generator_ was useful.

 6. **Use web first assertions**: A great feature, that I've used in the _LoginPage_ for instance.

-7. **Use Playwright's Tooling**: Using VSCode with Playwright works perfect, the debugging experience is great.
-Other tools has been used, like TS and the UI Mode.
+7. **Use Playwright's Tooling**: Using VSCode with Playwright works perfectly, the debugging experience is great.
+Other tools have been used, like TS and the UI Mode.

-8. **Test across all browsers**: All broswer engines have been used, with some small flakiness that I'll like to fix in the future.
+8. **Test across all browsers**: All browser engines have been used, with some small flakiness that I'd like to fix in the future.

-9. **Run tests on CI**: The project also contains a github action to run the tests (The one that the `playwright init` make to be honest).
+9. **Run tests on CI**: The project also contains a GitHub action to run the tests (The one that the `playwright init` make to be honest).
 The action is failing atm because it does not start the server.

 10. **Lint your tests**: I always work with lints.
 Adding the `no-floating-promises` is **key** when working with Playwright.

 ## Playwright Tooling

-I do not like the replay function in the **Codegen** tool, but it is useful to help find some locators for component in a Playwright way.
+I do not like the replay function in the **Codegen** tool, but it is useful to help find some locators for components in a Playwright way.

 ## Room for improvement

-There are a few things in this projects that have room for improvement:
+There are a few things in this project that have room for improvement:

+### More test cases

+At this point in time, I didn't have much time to add coverage.

 ### Login with API

-I've tried two different approaches that didn't worked and ended up desestimating for now.
-I'm not pretty sure why it didn't worked as expected but didn't had much time to check it out now.
+I've tried two different approaches that didn't work and ended up de-estimating for now.
+I'm not pretty sure why it didn't work as expected but didn't have much time to check it out now.

 My first try was with the **setup** method.
-In this case, the session cookie was correctly loaded into the browser, but somehow it was not valid and the `goTo("/")`ended up into signin anyway:
+In this case, the session cookie was correctly loaded into the browser, but somehow it was not valid and the `goTo("/")` ended up into sign-in anyway:

 ```TS
 const authFile = "playwright/.auth/user.json";